jaredhazlett/smoking-obesity-correlation-d3/README.md

 # obesity-smoking-correlation-d3
 This project plots smoking frequency and obesity rate among 50 states.
-Each state's coordinate has the state initials inside You can visit this chart at https://jaredhazlett.github.io/smoking-obesity-correlation.io/
+Each state's coordinate has the state initials inside.
+You can visit this chart at https://jaredhazlett.github.io/smoking-obesity-correlation.io/